Tomahna81/open-etc-pool/README.md

 ### Features

-**This pool is being further developed to provide an easy to use pool for Ethereum Classic miners.
-This software is functional however an optimised release of the pool is expected soon.
-Testing and bug submissions are welcome!**
+**This pool is configured mostly to work with Ethereum Classic miners. **

 * Support for HTTP, Stratum mining and **Stratum+SSL mining (new)**
 * Detailed block stats with luck percentage and full reward